 Local Environmental Action Fund

-On Monday 15 June 2026 Leitrim County Council and IPB Insurance formally launched the Local Environmental Action Fund (LEAF).
-The initiative is described as a shared commitment to empower communities across Co Leitrim to take practical action that improves their local environment.
-LEAF will provide financial support for Tidy Towns committees, Residents’ Associations and voluntary community groups that are registered with the Public Participation scheme.
+Leitrim County Council and IPB Insurance officially launched the Local Environmental Action Fund (LEAF) on Monday 15 June 2026, announcing a joint commitment to empower local communities to take practical steps toward improving their environment.
+The fund is designed to provide financial support for Tidy Towns committees, Residents’ Associations and voluntary community groups that are registered with the Public Participation Network (PPN).

 Summary written by localnews.ie from the original source coverage.
 Click through for the full report.